twitter/twemoji/README.md

 ### Download

-If instead you want to download a specific version, please look at the `gh-pages` branch, where you will find the built assets for both our latest and older versions.
+If instead, you want to download a specific version, please look at the `gh-pages` branch, where you will find the built assets for both our latest and older versions.

 ## API